SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > Note that the default value is set to "0" for unlimited validity.

 One can also choose to enable "Enforce that all password are "strong" " by clicking on the checkbox.
-This setting will allow users to type "easy" passwords which will be counted as "strong".
+This setting will allow you to type "easy" passwords which will be counted as "strong".
 Note that due to security reasons it is not recommended.

 After the modification is complete click on "Save".